Active–stative alignment

 In linguistic typology, active–stative alignment (also split intransitive alignment or semantic alignment) is a type of morphosyntactic alignment in which the sole argument ("subject") of an intransitive clause (often symbolized as S) is sometimes marked in the same way as an agent of a transitive verb (that is, like a subject such as "I" or "she" in English) but other times in the same way as a direct object (such as "me" or "her" in English).
 Languages with active–stative alignment are often called active languages.

 The case or agreement of the intransitive argument (S) depends on semantic or lexical criteria particular to each language.
 The criteria tend to be based on the degree of volition, or control over the verbal action exercised by the participant.

 For example, if one tripped and fell, an active–stative language might require one to say the equivalent of "fell me."
 To say "I fell" would mean that the person had done it on purpose, such as taking a fall in boxing.
 Another possibility is empathy; for example, if someone's dog were run over by a car, one might say the equivalent of "died her."
 To say "she died" would imply that the person was not affected emotionally.

-If the core arguments of a transitive clause are termed A (agent of a transitive verb) and P (patient of a transitive verb), active–stative languages can be described as languages that align intransitive S as S = P/O∗∗ ("fell me") or S = A ("I fell"), depending on the criteria described above.
+If the core arguments of a transitive clause are termed A (agent of a transitive verb) and P (patient of a transitive verb), active–stative languages are languages that align intransitive S as S = P/O∗∗ ("fell me") or S = A ("I fell"), depending on the criteria described above.

-Active–stative languages contrast with accusative languages such as English that generally align S as S = A, and to ergative languages that generally align S as S = P/O.
+Active–stative languages contrast with accusative languages such as English that generally align S as S = A, and with ergative languages that generally align S as S = P/O; that is, there are two types of S in active-stative languages.
+In ergative languages, some types of O/P can similarly be O/P=A.

-Care should be taken when reasoning about language structure, specifically, as reasoning on syntactic roles (S=subject/ O=object) is sometimes difficult to separate from reasoning on semantic functions (A=agent/ P=patient).
-For example, in some languages, "me fell," is regarded as less impersonal and more empathic.